core-wg/oscore-capable-proxies/draft-ietf-core-oscore-capable-proxies.md

    * REQ includes either of the following (set) of CoAP options: the Proxy-Uri Option; the Proxy-Cri Option; the Proxy-Scheme Option or the Proxy-Scheme-Number Option, together with any of the Uri-* options.

-     If the endpoint is not configured to be a forward-proxy, it MUST stop processing REQ and MUST respond with a 5.05 (Proxying Not Supported) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
+     If the endpoint is not configured to be a forward-proxy, it stops processing REQ and responds with a 5.05 (Proxying Not Supported) error response to (the previous hop towards) the origin client, as per {{Section 5.10.2 of RFC7252}}.
 This may result in protecting the error response over that communication leg, as per {{outgoing-responses}}.

      Otherwise, the endpoint MUST check whether forwarding the REQ to (the next hop towards) the origin server is an acceptable operation to perform, according to the endpoint's configuration and a possible authorization enforcement.
 This check can be based, for instance, on the specific OSCORE Security Context that the endpoint used to decrypt and verify REQ before performing this step.